ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 ### Configuring Webpack

-In eZ Platform, you can add assets by using [Symfony Webpack Encore](https://symfony.com/doc/current/frontend.html#webpack-encore)
+In eZ Platform, you can add assets by using [Symfony Webpack Encore](https://symfony.com/doc/4.3/frontend.html#webpack-encore)
 — an integration of Webpack that enables you to build bundles of CSS stylesheets and JS scripts and add them to the project.
 For more details, see [importing assets from a bundle](../guide/bundles.md#importing-assets-from-a-bundle).

-Now you'll learn how to configure Webpack to create bundles.
-First, you need to indicate which files to include in the bundles.
+To create bundles, first, indicate which files to include in the bundles.

 Open the `webpack.config.js` file located in the root folder of your project.
 Paste the following code right under `// Put your config here`: